-Approaches to calculate and levy items such as council rates, land taxes and other levies appears to be ad hoc across various state jurisdictions.
+Approaches to calculate and levy items such as council rates, land taxes and other levies appears to be ad-hoc across various state jurisdictions.
 This may result in a number of consequences, including revenue leakage and surprises in unforeseen levy charges.
-Some actions are being taken on these matters, such as the recently released NSW Valuer-General policy Valuation of Land Used as a Wind Farm (NSW Government, May 2017) but there may well be opportunities for tighter and repeatable processes to correctly calculate, levy and collect these payments as a result of the deployment of wind turbines on the land.
+Some actions are being taken on these matters, such as the recently released NSW Valuer-General policy Valuation of Land Used as a Wind Farm (New South Wales Government, May 2017) but there may well be opportunities for tighter and repeatable processes to correctly calculate, levy and collect these payments as a result of the deployment of wind turbines on the land.

 1.2.1.
-The developer should ensure that landowner expectations are properly managed from the outset and that potential host landowners are made fully aware of the risks of potential reduction in turbines and relocation of turbines during the long development process life-cycle.
+The developer should ensure that landowner expectations are properly managed from the outset of negotiations and that potential host landowners are made fully aware of the risks of potential reduction in turbines and relocation of turbines during the long development process life-cycle.
 Agreements that enable the developer to have the exclusive rights to the landowner’s property should have fair and reasonable provisions for the landowner to terminate the agreement if the project has not met expected milestones after a reasonable period of time.
 Prospective milestones set out in the agreement should have clearly stated expected dates for events such as submission of permit application, financial close, commencement of construction works and expiry of permit.

 1.2.3.
 Further to Recommendation 1.2.2, developers should consider offering some level of compensation to all engaged potential host landowners if the project proceeds, regardless of final allocation of turbines on individual properties.

 1.2.4.
-Host landowner agreements should be fair and reasonable, be written in plain English and the landowner should have access to and obtain appropriate legal and financial advice before entering into any agreement.
-The New South Wales Government’s recently issued Wind Energy Guideline for State Significant Wind Energy Development (NSW Department of Planning, December 2016) provides some discussion on this topic, particularly within Attachment B of the publication.
+Host landowner agreements should be fair and reasonable, be written in plain English and the landowner should have access to and obtain appropriately skilled legal and financial advice before entering into any agreement.
+The New South Wales Government’s Wind Energy Guideline for State Significant Wind Energy Development (New South Wales Department of Planning, December 2016) provides some discussion on this topic, particularly within Attachment B of the publication.
 NSW Farmers’ Federation have also produced a Wind Farm Guide for Host Landowners (GHD Pty Ltd, 2012) covering a range of relevant topics related to host landowner agreements.
 Specific areas of agreements requiring clarity in landowner agreements include:

 - fees payable to the landowner during the project development stage (pre-permit), financial close stage (post-permit), construction and operational stages